(CNN) -- Here is a look at the life of Stevie Wonder, singer, songwriter, producer and activist.

 Education: Michigan School for the Blind

-Other Facts: Winner of 25 Grammy Awards, an honorary award, 74 nominations, and an Academy Award.
+Other Facts: Winner of 25 Grammy Awards, an honorary award, 74 nominations.

 Born prematurely; doctors believe he was blinded when he was accidentally given too much oxygen in his incubator.